wizteriacode/weverse-scraper/README.md

 # weverse-scraper

 This Python script logs into Weverse, navigates to a specified feed, and then scrapes and downloads images from the user's feed.
+Only new images that haven't been previously downloaded are saved.

 ## Table of Contents